Bandwidth/mcp-server/README.md

 ### Goose CLI

 1. Install [Goose CLI](https://block.github.io/goose/docs/getting-started/installation/)
-2. Add the Bandwidth MCP Server as an Extension
+2. Add the Bandwidth MCP Server as a Command-line Extension

 ```shell
 goose configure
 ```

-Then follow the prompts like the example below, making sure to add all of the relevant environment variables at the end.
+Then follow the prompts like the example below.

 ```shell
 ┌   goose-configure